Home > Everything You Need to Know About Applying for a French Visa

 Who else doesn’t need a visa to visit France?

-Citizens of EU, EEA, and Schengen zone countries do not require a visa for France.
+Citizens of the EU, EEA, and Schengen zone countries do not require a visa for France.

 In the coming years, travelers will be able to apply for a France visa online through a robust new European platform called EU VAP.
 Even so, part of the process will still require an in-person appointment.